Country of Origin

 Review component retail: $9'500

-Voltage gain is a low ~9/6dB XLR/RCA since modern amps rarely ever exceed the unity gain of modern sources.
+Voltage gain is a low ~9/6dB XLR/RCA.
+After all, modern amps rarely ever exceed the unity gain of modern sources.
 Input Ω is a standard 22k, Z-out 25/50Ω on RCA/XLR.
 The power supply is true dual mono, the single-ended output stage overbuilt to drive even long cables.
-At 40lbs, this is no lightweight needle drop on a scale and "measuring spectacularly well" is promised and confirmed by Stereophile.
-There are 99 steps for the single-stage but dual-mono volume control which repurposes from the $16'500 XP-30 and displays in big blue numbers.
+At 40lbs, this is no lightweight needle drop on a scale and "measuring spectacularly well" is confirmed by Stereophile.
+There are 99 steps for the single-stage but dual-mono volume control repurposed from the $16'500 XP-30 which displays in big blue numbers.
 Frequency response is claimed to hold to within ±0.05dB of ruler flat.
-Input 5 may be configured for home-theater bypass to offline the volume control.
+Input 5 may be configured for home-theater bypass to offline volume control.
 And that's essentially it.
 Why should a preamp be more complicated?
-To rephrase, the XP-22 is for listeners who find that quality active preamps improve the sound and properly condition the signal despite being theoretically redundant with variable sources that perform digital on-chip attenuation.
-It's also a purist analog single-purpose machine so no digital, headfi or phono.
+To rephrase, the XP-22 is for listeners who find quality active preamps to improve the sound and properly condition their signal with current drive.
+That's so despite being theoretically redundant with variable sources that perform digital on-chip attenuation.
+It's also a purist single-purpose analog machine without digital, headfi or phono.
 For the latter two, Pass Labs have dedicated kit.
 And if your wallet just had to know, they still have two preamplifier models above today's.
 The next one spreads across three chassis, the flagship runs over 100'000µf of capacitance per channel and weighs 80lbs.
 What do those buy extra?
 Incremental refinements.
 As they ought to, they pursue ever lower noise to shave off more signal-to-noise points and add those to dynamic range.
 And they probably run still more current for even lower transmission loss.

-When's good enough good enough?
-I don't know about you but today, it'll be the XP-22.
-For the majority of our readers—and this writer!—a nearly $10K two-box preamp should be plenty posh already.
+When is good enough good enough?
+I don't know about you but today, the XP-22 is.
+For the majority of readers and this writer, a nearly $10K two-box preamp is plenty posh.
 That included Stereophile who awarded this machine their Amplification Component of 2019.
-By living in the hinterlands of Ireland's rural west coast where the lost sheep roam, it simply took us a while to catch up.
+By living in the hinterlands of Ireland's rural west coast where the sheep roam freely, it simply took us a while to catch up.
 All good things to those who wait?

 … to be continued…